Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes

-Additionally, we discover that networks with fewer higher-order structures tend to exhibit a smaller $S_p$, which may degrade the performance of HiGCN.
-For instance, in Texas, the only dataset where HiGCN performance is not optimal, we notice that its higher-order interactions are considerably weaker compared to the lower-order interactions (see Figure \ref{fig:stack5}(\textbf{d})), and it has the fewest triangles among all datasets (see Table \ref{tab:node_statistics}).
-To verify this conjecture, we modify the number of higher-order structures by adjusting the connectivity of edges while maintaining the degree distribution in the network as done in 1k null models \cite{nullmodel}, see Appendix \ref{appendix:1k} for details.
+We observe that graphs with fewer higher-order structures tend to exhibit a smaller $\mathcal{S}_p$, potentially degrading HiGCN's performance.
+For instance, in Texas, the only dataset where HiGCN's performance is not optimal, we note significantly weaker higher-order interactions compared to lower-order ones (see Figure \ref{fig:stack5}\textbf{d}), and it has the fewest triangles among all datasets (see Table 8).
+To verify this conjecture, we manipulate the number of higher-order structures by adjusting the edge connectivity while maintaining the degree distribution as done in 1k null models \cite{zeng2023hyper}, see Appendix F for details.
 We define the relative higher-order density for the modified networks as $\rho_p = {n_p^\prime}/{n_p}-1$, where $n_p$ and $n_p^\prime$ denote the number of $p$-simplex in the original and the modified network, respectively.
-Figure \ref{fig:stack5}(\textbf{e}) and Figure \ref{fig:stackbar_actor} in Appendix \ref{appendix: more_exp} visualize $S_p$ under different $\rho_2$ for Texas and Actor, and an upward trend is observed as the triangle density $\rho_2$ increases.
-Tables \ref{tab:higherorder_classify_Texas} and \ref{tab:higherorder_classify_Actor} also show an increasing accuracy rank of HiGCN with the rise of $\rho_2$.
-Additionally, we exclude the effect of parameter initialization on the above conclusions in Appendix \ref{appendix:initialize}.
-Hence, $S_p$ can serve as a quantification of $p$-order interaction strength.
-More experimental results and discussions are deferred to Appendix \ref{appendix:S_p}.
+Figure \ref{fig:stack5}\textbf{e} visualizes $\mathcal{S}_p$ under different $\rho_2$ for Texas, showing an upward trend as the triangle density $\rho_2$ increases.
+Table 5 also reveals an increasing accuracy rank of HiGCN with the rise of $\rho_2$.
+Hence, $\mathcal{S}_p$ can serve as a quantification of $p$-order interaction strength.
+More results and discussions are deferred to Appendix F.